Types of Car Insurance Claim Reimbursement

 Beyond your deductible, a variety of accident-related out-of-pocket costs may be reimbursable — either through your own policy or the at-fault driver's liability coverage:

 To recover these costs, you'll need receipts, bank statements, or transaction records proving each expense, along with documentation linking the cost to the accident.
-Keep in mind that 26% of policyholders now carry deductibles of $1,000 or more, and 7% actively avoided filing a claim in 2025 to prevent a rate increase — so weigh the cost-benefit carefully for smaller losses.
-Learn more about how car insurance covers medical expenses to make sure you're not leaving medical reimbursements on the table either.
+It's worth weighing the math carefully: a 2025 LendingTree survey found that 35% of insured drivers have avoided filing a claim out of fear their premiums would increase, and 39% paid for repairs entirely out of pocket for the same reason.
+For smaller losses, the cost-benefit of filing may not always work in your favor.
+Learn more about how car insurance covers medical expenses to make sure you're not leaving medical reimbursements on the table.

 Frequently Asked Questions